Investment Office · · 19 min read

-I don't have a confident answer.
-But I've developed a framework for evaluating the space that treats the opportunity seriously without ignoring the substantial risks.
+Whether this is early infrastructure for a new asset class or peak enthusiasm before a regulatory reckoning, I don't have a confident answer.
+But here's a framework for evaluating the space that treats the opportunity seriously without ignoring the substantial risks.

-- Combined trading volume hit $44 billion in 2025—roughly 400% growth from prior year.
-Platform valuations now exceed $20 billion combined
+• Market scale and velocity: Combined trading volume hit $44 billion in 2025, up roughly 400% from the prior year.
+Platform valuations now exceed $20 billion combined, with weekly volumes surpassing $2 billion on Kalshi alone

-- Platform equity: Maximum upside, maximum regulatory risk.
-Kalshi ($11B) and Polymarket ($9B) remain private, requiring venture-style allocation capacity
+• Platform equity: Maximum upside, maximum regulatory risk.
+Kalshi ($11B valuation) and Polymarket ($9B) remain private, requiring venture-style allocation capacity and comfort with binary outcomes

-- Public proxies: Robinhood (HOOD), DraftKings (DKNG), ICE, CME all have exposure.
-Prediction markets became Robinhood's fastest-growing product ever—$100M annualized revenue, on pace for $300M
+• Public proxies: Robinhood (HOOD), DraftKings (DKNG), ICE, and CME all have meaningful exposure.
+Prediction markets became Robinhood's fastest-growing product ever, generating $100M in annualised revenue and on pace for $300M

-- Infrastructure plays: Data aggregation, APIs, market making serve whoever wins the platform war.
-Platforms bear litigation; infrastructure serves whoever emerges
+• Infrastructure plays: Data aggregation, APIs, resolution infrastructure, and market making serve whoever wins the platform war.
+Infrastructure investors sidestep the binary regulatory risk that platform equity carries

-- Direct trading is negative-sum: Zero-sum before fees, negative-sum after.
-Entertainment expense unless you have genuine edge through domain expertise or algorithmic arbitrage
+• Direct trading is negative-sum: Zero-sum before fees, negative-sum after.
+An entertainment expense unless you have genuine edge through domain expertise or algorithmic arbitrage

-- Hedging may be the real opportunity: Institutional clients seeking event-contract derivatives to hedge policy, regulatory, and operational risks
+• Hedging may be the real opportunity: Institutional clients are seeking event-contract derivatives to hedge policy, regulatory, and operational risks.
+Enterprise demand could surpass retail speculation

-- Sizing guidance: Venture-style allocation bucket.
-1-3% of alternatives capacity for those with appropriate risk tolerance
+• Sizing guidance: Venture-style allocation bucket.
+1-3% of alternatives capacity for those with appropriate risk tolerance.
+Positions taken now are implicit bets on regulatory resolution

 How These Markets Differ From Traditional Forecasting